FatConan/jerzewska/pages/case-studies/marketing-automation.md

 * Filters

-Filter panel started to get too long with too many options to be constantly visible.
-I decided to add a sliding panel on the right so it doesn’t take up all the necessary space for data.
+The filter panel started to get too long with too many options to remain constantly visible.
+I decided to add a sliding panel on the right so it doesn’t take up space that could otherwise be used to display data.

 <div class="graphic standard">
     <img src="/resources/img/case-studies/pages/dashboard/dash-gif2.png"